albedozero/squishbox/README.md

   - *gain* - initial gain level for fluidsynth
   - *fluidsettings* - dictionary of options: values to pass directly to fluidsynth
   - *soundfont* - a default soundfont file to use for all patches if not specified by the patch
-- *sets* - a sequence of one or more sequences of patches
+- *sets* - a sequence of patch lists and chorus, reverb, and MIDI router settings for each one
   - *chorus_level* - output level of chorus unit
   - *chorus_nr* - number of delay lines for chorus
   - *chorus_depth* - modulation depth (ms)